49 Free Asset List Templates (Excel) | Personal, Business

 Fixed or tangible assets

 A fixed asset is also termed as a non-current asset.
-This is an asset that cannot be easily or readily be converted into cash.
+This is the one that cannot be easily or readily converted into cash.
 Their financial benefit is realized in the future (more than a year) – thus also referred to as long-term assets.

 • Tangible fixed (long term) assets such as PPE (property plant and equipment), company-owned vehicles, office furniture, etc